-We run SIDM Concerto zoom-in simulations at the following four host halo mass scales: \begin{enumerate} \item Large Magellanic Cloud (LMC)-mass ($\sim 10^{11}~M_{\mathrm{\odot}}$), with an eye toward LMC-associated satellite galaxies in the Milky Way and external LMC-mass galaxies (e.g., \citealt{Kallivayalil180501448,Carlin240917437}); \item Milky Way (MW)-mass ($\sim 10^{12}~M_{\mathrm{\odot}}$), with an eye toward satellite galaxies in the MW and in external MW-mass galaxies (e.g., \citealt{Drlica-Wagner191203302,Carlsten220300014,Mao240414498}), and stellar streams (e.g., \citealt{Bonaca240519410}); \item Group-mass ($\sim 10^{13}~M_{\mathrm{\odot}}$), with an eye toward strong lensing flux ratio statistics~\citep{Nierenberg190806344,Nierenberg230910101} and gravitational imaging~\citep{Vegetti09100760,Vegetti12013643,Hezaveh160101388}; \item Low-mass galaxy cluster (L-Cluster; $\sim 10^{14}~M_{\mathrm{\odot}}$), with an eye toward strong~\citep{Meneghetti200904471} and weak~\citep{Banerjee190612026,Bhattacharyya210608292,Adhikari240105788} gravitational lensing data. \end{enumerate} At each host mass scale, we simulate CDM and one or more strong, velocity-dependent SIDM models that are preferred by small-scale structure data and compatible with cluster constraints.
+We run SIDM Concerto zoom-in simulations at the following four host halo--mass scales: \begin{enumerate} \item Large Magellanic Cloud (LMC) mass ($\sim 10^{11}~M_{\mathrm{\odot}}$), with an eye toward LMC-associated satellite galaxies in the Milky Way (MW) and external LMC-mass galaxies (e.g., \citealt{Kallivayalil180501448,Carlin240917437}); \item MW-mass ($\sim 10^{12}~M_{\mathrm{\odot}}$), with an eye toward satellite galaxies in the MW and in external MW-mass galaxies (e.g., \citealt{Drlica-Wagner191203302,Carlsten220300014,Mao240414498}), and stellar streams (e.g., \citealt{Bonaca240519410}); \item Group mass ($\sim 10^{13}~M_{\mathrm{\odot}}$), with an eye toward strong lensing flux ratio statistics~\citep{Nierenberg190806344,Nierenberg230910101} and gravitational imaging~\citep{Vegetti09100760,Vegetti12013643,Hezaveh160101388}; \item Low-mass galaxy cluster (L-Cluster; $\sim 10^{14}~M_{\mathrm{\odot}}$), with an eye toward strong~\citep{Meneghetti200904471} and weak~\citep{Banerjee190612026,Bhattacharyya210608292,Adhikari240105788} gravitational lensing data. \end{enumerate} At each host-mass scale, we simulate CDM and one or more strong, velocity-dependent SIDM models that are preferred by small-scale structure data and compatible with cluster constraints.
 Each host is resolved with $\approx 2\times 10^7$ particles, which allows us to study (sub)halo abundances and density profiles down to $\approx 10^{-5}$ and $10^{-4}$ times each host mass, respectively.
-SIDM Concerto includes the zoom-ins presented in \cite{Yang221113768} and \cite{Nadler241213065} at the MW scale and in \cite{Nadler230601830} at the Group scale, along with new LMC, Group, and L-Cluster zoom-ins.
+SIDM Concerto includes the zoom-ins presented in \cite{Yang221113768} and \cite{Nadler241213065} at the MW scale and in \cite{Nadler230601830} at the group scale, along with new LMC, Group, and L-Cluster zoom-ins.
 Our work is accompanied by a public data release of halo catalogs, merger trees, and particle snapshots.

 This paper is organized as follows.
 Section~\ref{sec:model} describes the SIDM models we simulate.
 Section~\ref{sec:simulations} provides technical details about our simulations and describes our analysis procedures.
 Section~\ref{sec:results} presents population statistics of isolated halos and subhalos from our simulations.
 Section~\ref{sec:density} presents subhalo density profiles.
 Section~\ref{sec:discussion} provides a discussion of our results, and Section~\ref{sec:conclusions} concludes.